gnosis/ido-contracts/security-considerations.md

 ## Price considerations

-The following considerations make some claims that are important for the security of the code.
+This section argues about some aspects of the security of the code, as for example rounding issues.
-References in square brackets can be found in the code as `\\[*]`.
+References in square brackets can be found in the code as comments of the form `\\[*]`.

 ### branch [14]